Looking for a Used Range Rover in your area?

 Those buyers considering a 2011 Range Rover Supercharged trim will benefit from improved brakes in the front as well as an adaptive dynamics system that modulates the suspension response depending on conditions.
 Exterior pieces are relatively understated and include chrome exhaust tips and flashier air intakes near the front doors.

 Add in features to make life easier, like rollover control, whiplash protection for front seat occupants, and knee-level airbags, and the 2011 Range Rover is a strong option for those who want to know that these features are there if they need them.
 Since the driver is seated high in the vehicle, the 360-degree camera for assistance during parking is a boon.

 Prospective owners may not worry about fuel economy, about 14 mpg combined for either the HSE or Supercharged trim, but those are the same levels as previous model years, although power has been improved.
 The 2011 Land Rover Range Rover continues to be updated, yet its classic exterior and luxurious interior still provide the same appeal they have for decades.

 by John Curran

-Talk about the 2011 Land Rover Range Rover
+What's your take on the 2011 Land Rover Range Rover?

 Land Rover Range Rover Questions